SalatielSauer/Sauerbraten-Content/Scripts/README.md

-ss-filter | Command | /bind "key" [ss-filter] organize screenshots into folders based on map/mode localstats | Command | press Tab to show local stats next to the scoreboard loopexec | Command | /execfile *folder* to execute the entire folder
+ss-filter | Command | /bind "key" [ss-filter] organize screenshots into folders based on map/mode localstats | Command | press Tab to show local stats next to the scoreboard loopexec | Command | /execfile *folder* to execute the entire folder guiitemmove | Command | guiitemmove <align> X Y [ ] move a menu item anywhere on the screen demoeditor | Gui | /demoeditor to show the menu and add actions or go forward/backward in a demo